Parallel For

 Description:

-The parallelFor step allows you to iterate over multiple steps; the workflow will dynamically expand at runtime based on the keys provided within the step configuration.
+The parallelFor step allows you to iterate over multiple steps; the workflow will dynamically expand at runtime based on the keys in the step configuration.
 Steps must be placed between the parallelFor step and the parallelForEnd step, as shown below.

-The parallelFor step lets you define the start marker step.
+The parallelFor step lets you specify the start marker.

 Inputs